tammo-v/astro-platform-starter/src/pages/what-is-symbolic-computing.md

 In classical systems, speed is gained by reducing structure.
 A function may be executed before its role is understood.
 A matrix may be flattened before its shape can inform the system.
 A value may be approximated before its origin is preserved.
 These systems become fast — but brittle.
 Optimized — but opaque.

-Smarter computing begins with symbolic structure.
-Consider a simple numerical comparison from classical systems:
+At the heart of this tradeoff is floating-point arithmetic — a system optimized for hardware efficiency, but structurally fragile.
+Consider a simple numerical comparison:

 `0.1 + 0.2 == 0.3`